 Cartel conduct outside Portugal will, in principle, be covered by the prohibition to the extent that the practice has, or is liable to have, effects in the Portuguese territory.
 This follows from the general rule laid down in Article 2 (2) of the Act according to which, subject to the exception of the international obligations of the Portuguese State, the Act is applicable to restrictive competition practices and concentrations between undertakings which take place or have or may have effects in the territory of Portugal.

 2 Investigative Powers

-2.1 Summary of general investigatory powers.
+2.1 Please provide a summary of the general investigatory powers in your jurisdiction.